 Proposal Preparation and Resources (link)

 Required One-Page Proposal Abstract -- See box at left.

 The required proposal abstract of a maximum of 500 words is due by June 30, 2017 and should be emailed to firstname.lastname@example.org.

 The receipt of abstracts will be used to gauge the number and topics of full proposals under development.

 Full Proposal - ONLINE APPLICATION

 For the final proposal, applications must be submitted electronically using the online application.
-A link to the online application will be sent to all faculty on June 30 and will be provided on the OVPR website.
+A link to the online application will be sent to all faculty and will be provided on the OVPR website.
 A PI must log in to complete and submit the application.
 IU authentication is required.